luapower/mysql/mysql_client.md

 of 5 characters.
 Note that, the `errcode` and `sqlstate` might be `nil` if MySQL does not return them.

-__NOTE:__ decimals and 64 bit integers are converted to Lua numbers by default.
-That limits the useful range of number types to 15 significant digits.
-If you have other needs, provide your own `to_lua` (which you can set at module, connection and query level, and even per field with `field_attrs`).
+__NOTE:__ Decimals with up to 15 digits of precision and 64 bit integers are converted to Lua numbers by default.
+That limits the useful range of integer types to 15 significant digits.
+If you have other needs, provide your own `to_lua` (which you can set atmodule, connection and query level, and even per field with `field_attrs`).

 ### `cn:query(query, [options]) -> res,nil,cols | nil,err,errcode,sqlstate`